meshery/meshery/docs/pages/extensibility/providers.md

 Meshery keeps the implementation of Remote Providers separate so that they are brought in through a separate process and injected into Meshery at runtime (OR) change the way the code works to make the Providers invoke Meshery.

-Providers as an object have the following attributes:

 ### Remote Provider Extension Points

 Interwoven into Meshery’s web-based, user interface are a variety of extension points.
 Each extension point is carefully carved out to afford a seamless user experience.
 Each extension point is identified by a name and type.
 The following Meshery UI extension points are available: